Jailings may have spurred Turkish commander to quit

 Around 100 journalists are also in prison, as well as thousands of activists, lawyers, politicians and others.
 Most are accused of plotting against the government or supporting outlawed Kurdish militants.

-As public support for the investigations dwindles, with critics and even sympathizers saying the number of military officers charged with sedition has spiraled out of control, Erdogan has moved to distance himself from the trials.
+As public support for the investigations dwindles, with critics and even sympathisers saying the number of military officers charged with sedition has spiralled out of control, Erdogan has moved to distance himself from the trials.

-On Friday he criticized the lengthy pre-trial detentions, suggesting they were sapping the army’s morale and affecting its ability to fight a Kurdish insurgency.
+On Friday he criticised the lengthy pre-trial detentions, suggesting they were sapping the army’s morale and affecting its ability to fight a Kurdish insurgency.

-Last July, parliament voted to abolish special courts used in coup conspiracy cases after Erdogan criticized prosecutors for acting as if they were “a different power within the state”.
+Last July, parliament voted to abolish special courts used in coup conspiracy cases after Erdogan criticised prosecutors for acting as if they were “a different power within the state”.

 But the end of the special courts, established by Erdogan’s government in 2005, will not affect existing prosecutions of the hundreds of military officers already in jail.